sixslimemc/sixcombat/data/sixcombat/IDEAS.md

 - echoshot | shoots L additional arrows in quick succession after the first, following the same trajectory; can be prevented by sneaking.

 ## class C (1)
-- Returna | arrows that successfully hit are returned to your inventory.
+- Restosa | arrows have a 35L percent chance to not be consumed, creating a phantom arrow.
 - Direca | arrows slightly home toward targets.
 - Riccocha | arrows bounce L times on blocks.
 - Gravita | arrows have no gravity for the first 2 seconds of flight.